miles-p/miles-p/README.md

 - 🔭 I’m currently working on a more in-depth complex numbers library for C
 - 📖 Bachelor of Engineering (Mechatronics) at The University of Newcastle, Australia (est. completion 2028)
 - 🌱 I’m currently learning how to touch grass
-- 💼 I'm a sales rep for Jaycar Electronics and an AV consultant for [PunchAV](https://punchav.com)
+- 💼 I'm an AV consultant for [PunchAV](https://punchav.com) and work casually a few theatres and venues across Newcastle.
 - 💬 Ask me about my travels :D 🇩🇪 🇦🇹 🇫🇷 🇻🇳 🇸🇬 🇳🇿 🇫🇯 🇲🇾 🇳🇵 🇮🇳 🇳🇨 🇹🇭
 - 📫 How to reach me: [my email](mailto:miles@punchav.com)
 - 😄 Pronouns: he/him